We offer innovative, cost-effective and high-quality legal services and business support to businesses seeking a presence in the UK.

 Disagreements & Problems

-Our leading Dispute Resolution practice can manage disputes to avoid formal litigation.
+Our leading dispute resolution team can manage disputes to avoid formal litigation.
 We can represent clients in the High Court and County Court, arbitration, adjudication and mediation.

 Frequently Asked Questions